 to help ease people into using Node this session will look at a range of the

 Participants in this session will learn:

-Tom has contributed to a number of Web standards for the World Wide Web Consortium (W3C) and the British Standards Institute (BSI).
-He has worked with some of the world’s leading brands including Walmart, NASA, Yahoo!, Tesco, Three Telecom and the UK’s Channel 4 Television.
+Tom is the coauthor of the O’Reilly book Up and Running with Node.js and has contributed to a number of web standards for the World Wide Web Consortium (W3C) and the British Standards Institute (BSI).
+He has worked with some of the world’s leading brands including Walmart, NASA, Yahoo!, Tesco, Three UK, and the UK’s Channel 4 Television.